+IMPLICATIONS:

+Borrower: None.

+School:

-IMPLICATIONS: Borrower: None.
-School: A school that admits a dually enrolled student as a regular student is no longer subject to adverse action such as a loss of Title IV eligibility.
+A school that admits a dually enrolled student as a regular student is no longer subject to adverse action such as a loss of Title IV eligibility.
 A school that does not offer a bachelor's or two-year degree, but that offers a degree that is acceptable to a graduate or professional degree program, is now considered an institution of higher education.

+Guarantor:

-Lender/Servicer: None.
-Guarantor: A guarantor may need to revise program review procedures.
-U.S. Department of Education: The Department may find it necessary to establish an approval process for a school that does not offer a bachelor's or two-year degree, but that offers a degree that is acceptable to a graduate or professional degree program.
+A guarantor may need to revise program review procedures.

+U.S. Department of Education:

+The Department may find it necessary to establish an approval process for a school that does not offer a bachelor's or two-year degree, but that offers a degree that is acceptable to a graduate or professional degree program.
 The Department may need to revise program review procedures.

-To be completed by the Policy Committee POLICY CHANGE PROPOSED BY: CM Policy Committee and approval.
+POLICY CHANGE PROPOSED BY: CM Policy Committee